craftcms/docs/docs/commerce/1.x/docs/adjusters.md

 # Adjusters

 Adjusters are a way to adjust values in the cart.
-The core Tax, Shipping, and Discount systems are all adjusters.
+The core tax, shipping, and discount systems are all adjusters.

-An Adjuster meets the Adjuster Interface found at `plugins/commerce/Commerce/Adjusters/Commerce_AdjusterInterface.php`.
+An adjuster implements the Adjuster Interface found at `plugins/commerce/Commerce/Adjusters/Commerce_AdjusterInterface.php`.

 A plugin will registers the adjusters it wants to be run on the order by providing an array of adjusters objects from your main Plugin file.